gracelf/java-basics-netbeans/README.md

 # java-basics-netbeans

-some java basics in preparation for OCP class
+some java basics for self preparation for OCP exam

+Topics includes:
+Comparator and Comparable interface
+Runnable and Thread
+HashCode,equal etc